fspoettel/linkding-on-fly/README.md

 ### Add a persistent volume

 Create a [persistent volume](https://fly.io/docs/reference/volumes/).
 The first `3GB` volume is free on fly.
-3GB should be sufficient for most installs, but use your own judgement.
+3GB should be sufficient for most installs.

 ```sh
 fly volumes create linkding_data --region <your_region> --size <size_in_gb>